 How to Clean a Chimney

 Regular chimney cleaning is essential for maintaining a safe and efficient fireplace.
 Over time, creosote buildup, soot, and debris can accumulate inside the chimney, increasing the risk of chimney fires and reducing airflow.
-This guide will walk you through the steps to clean your chimney properly and safely.
+This guide from Modern Hearth & Home will walk you through the steps to clean your chimney properly and safely.

 Why Chimney Cleaning is Important